benjaminhyw/rails-online-shop/README.md

 * A user can click on individual items to see more information. :heavy_check_mark:
 * A user can add items to shopping cart from show page.
 * A user can only be given Admin status from another Admin.
-* Admin users can modify inventory through a special page available only to Admin users.
+* Admin users can modify inventory through a special page available only to Admin users. :heavy_check_mark:
-  * Admin users have the ability to Create new items, Read items, Update items, and Delete items.
+  * Admin users have the ability to Create new items, Read items, Update items, and Delete items. :heavy_check_mark:
 * A user can checkout items in shopping cart.
   * A successful checkout will update item quantity in stock.